jarun/spy/README.md

 The keypress logs are printed via debugfs.
 Only root or sudoers can read the log.
 The module name has been crafted to blend-in with other kernel modules.

-keysniffer is intended to track your own devices and NOT to tresspass on others.
+keysniffer is intended to track your own devices and NOT to trespass on others.
 The author is not reponsible for any unethical usage.

 If you find `keysniffer` useful, please consider donating via PayPal.
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&amp;hosted_button_id=RMLTQ76JSXJ4Q"><img src="https://www.paypal.com/en_US/i/btn/btn_donateCC_LG.gif" alt="Donate Button with Credit Cards" /></a>